 Twenty-eight miles of the famed Appalachian Trail are within this recreation area.
 So, if you'd like to backpack the Appalachian Trail, keep the Poconos in mind.

 Picnicking, fishing, and boating are also popular during the warmer months.
-When winter arrives, visitors turn to cross-country skiing and snowshoeing for their exercise.
+When winter arrives, visitors go cross-country skiing and snowshoeing for exercise.

 The even larger 6,000-acre Lehigh Gorge State Park boasts 33 miles of trails and two 50-foot waterfalls (Buttermilk Falls and Luke's Falls), which hikers can visit.